Start9Labs/documentation/site/source/user-manual/dashboard-overview.rst

     .. figure:: /_static/images/walkthrough/connection_status_connecting.png
         :width: 60%

-When disconnected it will look like this:
+If you have no connection, it will look like this:

     .. figure:: /_static/images/walkthrough/connection_status_nointernet.png
         :width: 60%